DongzhenHuangfu/CarND-LaneLines-P1/writeup.md

 ### 1. Describe my pipeline.
 As part of the description, explain how my modified the draw_lines() function.

-My pipeline consisted of 5 steps.
+My pipeline consisted of 5 steps：

 First, I converted the images to grayscale,

 Then I use gaussian_blur to smooth the pciture and use canny for finding the edges

 After that, I start to define the region that need to be worked on, at this point I used two ways.

 a) just the same as I learned in the class, I defined one region to work on.
 b) Cause in the challenging part there is too many noise in the region between two lines, so I 	defined two regions with each of them containg just one line, in the same time, I mmodified the function region_of_interest and also the function draw_lines.

 To make things easier, I added an input parameter in function hough_lines named method, when "method" is 1, it will use two regions(b), otherwise, it use only one region(a).
 In my code, every function with a name which follow character "1" after the origin name is for two regions.

 Then I used Hough transformation and out put the pictures.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by the following steps:

 1. calculate the angle of reach line in the lines with math.atan2()
 2. kick out the line which is "not so verticle" by judging its angle and its x value on the bottom.
 3. divide the lines into two groups by judging its angle a, lines with abs(a) < 0.5*pi are in the one group, others are in the one group.
 And in the meantime find the point with the lowest y value(on the uppest position).
 4. calculating the average angle of each group
 5. with the average angle and the uppest point I can draw one line from the uppest point to the bottom.

 To show that, I output every photos, the photo with the name beginning with "oneline_" is is the output of only one line in each side.
 As an example you can see the pictures below: